Nicholai518/fundamental-git-guide/README.md

 # fundamental-git-guide

 ## Motivation
 While working on a project, have you ever thought to yourself "What was that Git command again?".
 I believe Git is an essential part of being a Software Engineer so I wanted to create a guide to improve my understanding and help others.
+Use Ctrl + F to search the guide for your question or topic.
+(Ex: "How to unstage a file")

 ## General
 A git guide which contains commands, explanations and examples for creating, updating and maintaining git repositories. <br/>